LazieCod/Hackathon/README.md

 - Shivaj Singh

 ## Team Collaboration
-This project was built collaboratively during a hackathon with contributions from team members and the use of AI-assisted development tools.
+This project was developed as part of a college hackathon collaboration with contributions from team members and the use of AI-assisted development tools.

 ## Purpose
 The purpose of this project was to explore: